Eagle Aerospace Academy

 Early graduation with year around study is possible.

-We offer 75 Honors and AP Courses, plus focused Career Courses, and
+We offer 640 Courses 4th to 12 Grade Level which includes 75 Honors and AP Courses, plus focused Career Courses, and

 Email: eagleaero2012@yahoo.com